You'll need to update or change your voter registration if you:

 Submit your changes before your state’s deadline to register to vote.
 That could be up to 30 days before the election.

 How to Change Your Voter Registration Information

-Make changes online.
-If your state has online voter registration, use that to make changes.
+If your state has online voter registration, that may be the easiest way to make changes.
 If your state keeps track of political party preference, you will be able to change that too.

-You can download, fill in, and mail the National Mail Voter Registration Form.
+Download, fill out, and mail in the National Mail Voter Registration Form.
 All states except New Hampshire, Wyoming, and North Dakota accept it.

-If you need the form mailed to you, contact your state or local election office website.
+If you can’t download this form and would like it or your state’s own registration form mailed to you, contact your state or local election office.